MrHalfLife280/Calculator/README.md

 # Calculator
-Web Calculator you can download with PWA
+Web Calculator, you can download with PWA
+Here is the link: https://nexustech24.github.io/Calculator/